Published: February 9, 2015

 Lead Conservation Ecologist

-Aster Hasle is a Lead Conservation Ecologist with the Field Museum's Keller Science Action Center.
-Aster brings their background in both ecology and Geographic Information Systems to the Action Center's Chicago Region Conservation Programs.
+Aster brings their background in both ecology and geographic information systems to the Keller Science Action Center's Chicago Region Conservation Programs.
 Their current projects include conservation planning for monarch butterflies and other pollinators in urban areas, exploring eDNA in urban places, and conservation lands in Pembroke Township, Illinois.
-Central to all of Aster's work is an interest in the power of privately held land to support conservation and quality of life for local residents.
-Aster has a B.S. from Roger Williams University and a M. S. in Natural Resources from the University of Michigan.